Dagmar Rivera: Early years

 Dagmar Rivera was born in Brooklyn, New York, and raised in Dorado, Puerto Rico.
 She started her career as a young singer in 1976.
 The only hit single of her first album was Soy la Mañana (I'm the Morning), by Puerto Rican composer Rafi Monclova.
 She was also a member of a vocal group called: Allegro alongside Tito Lara, Angel "Cuco" Peña & Lunna, among others, the gospel group: Spiritual, and the female vocal trio: The Masterpiece.

 1970s

 During the 1970s, she started her career as a comedian with her child role Dagmarita in the comedy series Esto No Tiene Nombre (It does not have name which is an expression in Puerto Rico used when something cannot be explained or it is absurd), broadcast by WAPA-TV.
+She was also a singer in a group named "Norma and the Masterpieces", along with Norma Krasinski, leter also known to Puerto Rican television viewers as "Chicola".
+She was also in a musical group which featured Lunna, Tito Lara, Cuco Pena and Luis Antonio Cosme, named "Allegro 72".

 During the 1980s, she married Faustino García, with whom she had a son: Faustino J.R.

 She was featured as a comedian in Nydia Caro's television show as Dagmarita, in Los Kakucómicos, and from 1985 to 1991, she starred alongside Lou Briel in two television shows.
 The musical comedy En Broma y en Serio (Joking and Seriously), and the children's television series Teatrimundo (Small Theater World), both broadcast by Telemundo.
 Sandra Zaiter was also featured in the latter.
 Years later, she was featured alongside Zaiter in Telecómicas.